hqwrong/minitox/README.md

 ## Features

-1. Single-File and Small Codebase(Only 1.2k LOC);
+1. Single File and Small Codebase;

-2. Totaly Standalone(No 3rd libary needed, only rely on toxcore and system c lib);
+2. Totally Standalone(No 3rd libary needed, only rely on toxcore and system c lib);

 3. Covered most apis of Friend&Group, and more to go;